It’s that time of year again when Asian lady beetles invade our homes with the intent of finding a place to shelter from the cold.

 9. Essential Oils

-There are a few different essential oils that can help repel these critters.
-Citrus oils, wintergreen, citronella, and peppermint are all effective in repelling them.
+There are a few different essential oils that can help repel insects.
+Citrus oils, wintergreen, citronella, and peppermint are all effective in repelling Asian lady beetles.

 To use these plant-based repellents, you’ll need to create a spray.
 Fill a small spray bottle with water, and then add 5 to 10 drops of your chosen essential oil.
 Shake the bottle well to mix everything.